 | 50-state availability | ✓ All 50 states | ✓ All 50 states |

-No. Found Health is a legitimate GLP-1 telehealth platform, not a scam.
-They use US-licensed clinicians, FDA-regulated 503A compounding pharmacies, and comply with state telehealth prescribing laws.
-The semaglutide and tirzepatide they prescribe use the same active pharmaceutical molecules as FDA-approved brand-name drugs.
-Patient complaints about Found are typically about service model issues — promotional pricing that increases after month one, dose-tier pricing, and pharmacy transparency — not about safety or legitimacy.
+No. Found Health is a legitimate GLP-1 telehealth platform.
+They use US-licensed clinicians, FDA-regulated 503A compounding pharmacies, and comply with state telehealth laws.
+Patient complaints about Found typically address service model issues — pricing structure and pharmacy transparency — not safety or legitimacy.

 Found is not itself FDA-approved — no telehealth platform receives FDA approval as a platform.
-What matters is whether Found prescribes FDA-regulated medications through FDA-regulated pharmacies.
-The compounded semaglutide and tirzepatide that Found's licensed clinicians prescribe use active pharmaceutical ingredients that are FDA-approved in brand-name drugs (Wegovy, Ozempic, Zepbound, Mounjaro).
-The pharmacies that prepare Found's compounded formulations are licensed 503A sterile compounding pharmacies regulated by state pharmacy boards and USP <797> sterile compounding standards.
-This is the correct regulatory framework for compounded GLP-1 telehealth.
+What matters is that Found's licensed clinicians prescribe medications with FDA-approved active ingredients, prepared by licensed 503A pharmacies regulated by state pharmacy boards.

 References